RsgAI/Face-Recognition/README.md

 See also [**MobileNet (GitHub)**](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md "github") and [**Depthwise Separable Convolutions**](https://towardsdatascience.com/understanding-depthwise-separable-convolutions-and-the-efficiency-of-mobilenets-6de3d6b62503 "towardsdatascience").
 See also [**VGG16 (TensorFlow)**](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg16/VGG16 "tensorflow")*

-*Many pre-trained models, including the ones to be used within the scope of this project, have been trained with images containing pixel values in the [-1, 1] range.
+*Many pre-trained models, including the ones to be used within the scope of this project, have been trained with (224, 224, 3) sized images containing pixel values in the [-1, 1] range.
+This is why the images were resized as (224, 224, 3) in the Preparation section.
+Also, for this reason, the pixel values will be converted to the range [-1, 1].
 In this way, the data will be symmetrical and the performance of the [**Backpropagation**](https://en.wikipedia.org/wiki/Backpropagation "wikipedia") algorithm used during training will be increased.
 See also [**This Question and Answer**](https://stackoverflow.com/questions/59540276/why-in-preprocessing-image-data-we-need-to-do-zero-centered-data "stackoverflow").
 Therefore, training will be performed by converting pixel values to this range with the simplest method (pixel / 127.5 - 1).*